kinson2/kinson2.github.io/pages/reach-out.md

+---
+layout: page
-# Reach Out to Me
+title: Reach Out to Me
+---

 *If you are a student or colleague at Illinois, please email me directly, but do not complete the form below.*